 Another ride, the Hong Kong Disneyland Railroad, that I thoroughly enjoyed as we were able to see a bird’s eye view of a portion of the park.
 Did you know that Roy O. Disney (this train’s namesake) was the partner and co-founder of Walt Disney Productions which then became The Walt Disney Company, along with his younger brother Walt Disney?

-Please be sure to check with a Manager on duty before you order any food you may think is Gluten Free.
-We did not stay for lunch, but there were some gluten free options.
-There were steamed veggies (broccoli and corn), the soup was made with rice noodles, clear broth with shrimp and veggies.
+Please be sure to check with a manager on duty before you order any food you may think is Gluten Free.
+We did not stay for lunch, but there were some gluten-free options.
+There were steamed veggies (broccoli and corn), the soup was made with rice noodles, clear broth with shrimp, and veggies.
 That seemed to be the local favorite.
 We did purchase soft drinks in Hong Kong Dollars which came to $3.50 USD.
 I thought that was a deal for Disney!
 Oh and t-shirts in the gift shop ranged from $23.00-$28.00 USD.
 That was a deal as well!
 Our next visit will include eating lunch!

 Thank you Hong Kong Disneyland Publicity Department for the opportunity to cover this wonderful park on my blog.
-Thank you for the additional information, maps, several images and welcoming me with open arms and a huge smile!
+Thank you for the additional information, maps, several images and for welcoming me with open arms and a huge smile!
 I really appreciate your hospitality and I cannot wait to return to Hong Kong Disneyland.

 Have a Magical Day,